occludra/.github/profile/README.md

 Every LLM application we audited had the same problem: sensitive data flowing directly from user prompts to third-party AI providers, unfiltered.

-AI Security Gateway is the **control layer** that sits between your application and any LLM provider — scanning every request for PII, secrets, and prompt injection attacks before anything reaches the model.
+AI Security Gateway (AISG) is the **control layer** that sits between your application and any LLM provider — scanning every request for PII, secrets, and prompt injection attacks before anything reaches the model.

 ```
     ┌──────────┐           ┌─────────────────────────────┐           ┌──────────────┐